LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 import TOCInline from '@theme/TOCInline';

-<lw-blog-subtitle>A how-to guide for building a decentralized Chainlink oracle price feed that can be integrated into your Web3 application.</lw-blog-subtitle>
+<lw-subtitle>A how-to guide for building a decentralized Chainlink oracle price feed that can be integrated into your Web3 application.</lw-subtitle>

 ![Chainlink Blog- How Price Feeds Secure DeFi](./Header.webp "Chainlink Blog- How Price Feeds Secure DeFi")